martzoni/Webserv/README.md

 ## 📝 License

-This project is part of the 42 school curriculum.
+This project is part of the 42 school curriculum and has been made in collaboration with @kazuma3845 and @NeahNoa.